Are powerful sedatives being over-used in palliative care and aged care?

 About a week before my father died in a private hospital from aggressive cancer, he complained that he had been administered a “nightmare drug”.

-He said nursing staff had told him they were trying something new with his medication, a “breakthrough medicine”, but it hadn’t worked and he was told he had experienced a bad reaction.
+He said nursing staff had told him they had tried something new with his medication, a “breakthrough medicine”, but it hadn’t worked.
+He was told he had experienced a bad reaction.

 The “nightmare drug”, he said, had robbed him of any power over his body.
 He was quite traumatized while telling us about it, but I didn’t pay as much attention as I should have.
 I thought the sensations might have been caused by the interplay between his illness and the powerful painkillers he was taking.
-I’ve sometimes had dreams in which I experienced the kind of disconnect he described, so I thought perhaps that might have explained it.
+I’ve sometimes had dreams in which I experienced the kind of disconnect he described – where I can’t move my body or call out – so I thought perhaps that might have explained it.

 I spoke to the nursing staff about this.
 They named the drug as midazolam.
 I was told it was used to deal with “breakthrough pain”, but clearly it didn’t work in Dad’s case.
 Only later did I discover that midazolam has no analgesic properties.
 Not only that: it may actually increase perceptions of pain.